Collective Care Pod Course

 These Burning Times In Liberating Ways

-2020 is asking us to let go of the facade that we, as individuals, are in control of what's happening.
+2020 and 2021 are asking us to let go of the facade that we, as individuals, are in control of what's happening.

 That if we just worked hard enough and pushed hard enough, we alone can make things right and be safe.

-2020 is instead inviting us to remember that we are in this - together.
+2020 and 2021 are instead inviting us to remember that we are in this - together.

 If we can be deeply together in these burning times, then we can grow what we need for our collective liberation to rise up in the ashes.